 For example, the expense per adjudication re-check is translated into an expense per payment, varying by duration, by considering the frequency of re-check, by duration, since initial claim.

-Where these bases do not exist, a reasonable compromise balances the expected difference in trends between the practical base, and the desired base.
-If the actuary observes a recent increase in litigation on claims, unrelated to product differences, the expense per claim increases faster than the underlying inflation trends.
-If the current valuation system does not project trends in disputed claims separate from regular claims, consideration is given to using claims projections as a proxy.
-If there is indication that differences in trend will continue, consideration may be given to temporarily increasing claim expenses faster than the normal inflation assumption.
+- Where these bases do not exist, a reasonable compromise balances the expected difference in trends between the practical base, and the desired base.
+If the actuary observes a recent increase in litigation on thims, unrelated to product differences, the expense per claim increases facer than the underlying inflation trends: - If the current valuation system does not project treads a disputed claims separate from regular claims, consideration is given a using claims projections as a proxy; and - If there is indication that differences in the 1 will continue, consideration may be given to temporarily increasing chain expenses faster than the normal inflation assumption.

-Section A.700 provides details of typical unit expenses bases available in a valuation system.
+Section A.700 provides details of typica wat expenses bases available in a valuation system.

-A.1000 TESTING AND RECONCILIATION
+A.1000 TESTING AND RECONCI IATION